OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ### Overview

-This test case focuses on random values used by application.
+This test case focuses on random values used by an application.
 The following checks should be performed:

 - identify all instances where random values are used
-- verify if random number generators are not considered as being cryptographically secure
+- verify if any random number generator is not considered as being cryptographically secure
 - verify how random number generators are used
 - verify randomness of the generated random values